tammet/gkc/Examples/README.md

 The arithmetic syntax used by gkc does not currently conform to the TPTP format.

-While gkc and other provers can - in theory - find a solution to any pure first order logic problem, given enough time and memory, they cannot, in principle, find solutions to all arithmetic problems.
+While gkc and other provers can - in an ideal world without time and memory restrictions - find a solution to any pure first order logic problem which has a solution, they cannot, in principle (for a number of reasons!) find solutions to all arithmetic problems which have a solution.

-As a simple practical example, gkc is unable to find that
+As a trivial practical example gkc is unable to find that

     -p(5).
     p(2+X).

 is contradictory.
-This would require either solving the equation 5=2+X or generating an ever-grpowing set of numberic instances of clauses, none of which gkc currently attempts.
+This would require either solving the equation 5=2+X or generating an ever-growing set of numberic instances of clauses, none of which gkc currently attempts.

 However, for the last example one can construct a number-generating